varigence/docs/bimlflex/adf-deployment/continuous-integration-and-continuous-delivery.md

 ---
 # Continuous Integration and Continuous Delivery

 The following guide is from tailored specifically for ADF.
-For a details and considerations on implementing CI/CD in SSIS see the [](xref:bimlflex-ssis-continuous-integration-and-continuous-delivery).
+For a details and considerations on implementing CI/CD in SSIS see the [BimlFlex Continuous Integration and Continuous Delivery](xref:bimlflex-ssis-continuous-integration-and-continuous-delivery).

 One core feature in using the BimlFlex Data Warehouse Automation solution is that it can be used in a CI/CD pipeline.